tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 “You alright in there?” he called out.

 “Y-yes!”
 I shouted, beating back the nausea.
-The house was changing.

 I stood before a massive wall of small doors that shouldn’t have been able to fit in my kitchen.
 The cabinets were multiplying.
 The house was changing.
 I looked up.
 The ceiling hadn’t grown to accommodate the changes, but when I looked back at the wall, it somehow appeared even larger than before.
 I couldn’t understand.
 I keeled over, clutching my temple.
 My brain was boiling.
 I fought the urge to tear at my skin.